History of the Southern United States: Remaking of the South 1945–1975

 African Americans responded to persistent oppression in the South with two major reactions: the Great Migration and the civil rights movement.
 The Great Migration began during World War I, hitting its high point during World War II.
 During this migration, Black people left the South and settled in northern cities like Chicago.
 This migration produced a new sense of independence in the black community and contributed to the vibrant black urban culture seen in the emergence of jazz and the blues from New Orleans and its spread north to Memphis and Chicago.

 The migration also empowered the growing civil rights movement.
 While the movement existed in all parts of the United States, its focus was against the Jim Crow laws taking place in the South.
-Most of the major events in the movement occurred in the South, including the Montgomery bus boycott, the Mississippi Freedom Summer, the Selma to Montgomery marches, and the assassination of Martin Luther King Jr. Some of the most important writings to come out of the movement were written in the South, such as King's "Letter from Birmingham Jail".
+Most of the major events in the movement occurred in the South, including the Montgomery bus boycott, the Birmingham campaign and its Children's Crusade, the Mississippi Freedom Summer, the Selma to Montgomery marches, and the assassination of Martin Luther King Jr. Some of the most important writings to come out of the movement were written in the South, such as King's "Letter from Birmingham Jail".